Debbie de la Riva

 I have been in the community since my son was born with severe hemophilia 26 years ago.
 I have worked with the National Hemophilia Foundation serving on committees and as Executive Director of the Lone Star Chapter.
 I founded Mental Health Matters Too, spreading awareness and knowledge of mental health challenges in the bleeding disorder community.
 I consult on mental health content creation, including Believe Limited's Let's Talk: Mental Health.
 I live in Houston with my husband, Jorge, and sponsor three children with Save One Life.

-My name is Johnathan Duddleston, I have severe hemophilia A, factor viii deficiency.
-I am a husband and father of two young beautiful girls.
-I have been working in the developmental disabilities field for over ten years and am currently working as an investigator of abuse and neglect.
-I also have been an avid endurance athlete, competing in several different endurance races ranging from triathlon to obstacle course races with the goal of raising more awareness for the bleeding disorder community and showing the endless capabilities one can achieve through healthy living and consistent training.
+I have severe hemophilia A. I am a husband and father of two beautiful young girls.
+I have been working in the developmental disabilities field for over ten years and currently work as an investigator of abuse and neglect.
+I am also an avid endurance athlete, competing in races ranging from triathlon to obstacle course races.
+My goal is to raise more awareness for the bleeding disorder community and show the endless capabilities one can achieve through healthy living and consistent training.

-Hi, my name is Hannah Lutz I am 27 years old and from Lafayette, Louisiana.
-I have VonWillebrands type three and I am also a registered nurse.
+I am 28 years old and from Lafayette, Louisiana.
+I have VonWillebrands type three, and I am also a registered nurse.
 I want to bring a global awareness to treatment access for bleeding disorders and be an advocate for my blood brothers and sisters around the world.

 Generously Supported By: